insidemordecai/website/content/links/index.md

 showPagination: false
 ---

-Here is a collection of other places you can find me and websites/articles I find interesting.
-These are mainly places I find inspiration from or tend to reference a lot.
+Here is a collection of other places you can find me and blogs and posts.
+These are mainly places I find interesting, get inspiration from or tend to reference a lot.

-## Mine
+## Thine Own

 - [Drive Talks](https://auto.insidemordecai.com) - a car/motorsport blog I run and post on sometimes.